Open to the Public

 Step 1: Download the Billy Goat Trail audio tour map.
 This map will help identify which audio tracks to play based on your location on the trail, so make sure to take a copy with you on your trip.

 Step 2: Download and save each of the following mp3 files to your handheld device.
 Play the corresponding track when you reach a numbered waypoint along the trail.
 Listen to them all or pick & choose based on your interests!
+Need a little help saving the files?
+Check out our step-by-step guide!

 - Come Prepared